 Standing sprays: These are traditionally placed near the casket and come positioned on an easel-style structure.
 They are typically sent directly to the funeral home.
 Serenata Flowers have a number of sprays for funerals created using an assortment of fresh cut flowers, including single-ended funeral sprays in a range of hues and designs.

-Wreaths, hearts and crosses: These large displays are the perfect option for close friends and family and as before are usually displayed next to the casket.
+Wreaths, hearts, and crosses: These large displays are the perfect option for close friends and family and as before are usually displayed next to the casket.
 Funeral crosses signify faith, wreaths represent eternal life and heart-shaped arrangements indicate love.
 They are both displayed in the funeral home and at the graveside.

-There are a number of funeral wreaths available at Serenata Flowers, many of which are designed and hand-made by a team of in house florists using fresh cut flowers and foliage.
+There are a number of funeral wreaths available at Serenata Flowers, many of which are designed and hand-made by a team of in-house florists using fresh cut flowers and foliage.
 Choose from a range of designs, including both contemporary and traditional styles – all of which will help you to express your sympathy and condolences.
-Popular displays feature the likes of roses, lilies, carnations, gerbera, chrysanthemums, wax flowers and greenery.
+Popular displays feature the likes of roses, lilies, carnations, gerbera, chrysanthemums, wax flowers, and greenery.

 If you’re unsure how to pick a funeral wreath, we have a guide on the vast array of options available, which can be found here.

-Dish gardens: These funeral flowers boast an array of colourful plants and greenery and come in a basket or decorative vessel.
+Dish gardens: These funeral flowers boast an array of colorful plants and greenery and come in a basket or decorative vessel.
 These are suited to be sent directly to the family’s home or the wake.

 Sheaves: Funeral sheaves fashioned out of cut flowers including red, purple, white, yellow, lavender or mixed hues are a popular option for funeral arrangements and can be sent directly to recipient’s address or to the funeral home.

 Funeral cushions: If you’re looking for an arrangement that is a little different in style, look no further than a funeral cushion.
 These elegant floral tributes are a great way to share your condolences with friends and family.
-From roses, to lilies to posies – there are a number of floral options to choose from.
-For best results, pick a flower and colour you know the individual would have adored.
+From roses to lilies to posies – there are a number of floral options to choose from.
+For best results, pick a flower and color you know the individual would have adored.